-8.5 Safeguarding allegations and concerns during a Delivery Partner or Education Development Trust-led session
+8.3.
+Safeguarding allegations and concerns about a Delivery Partner and their staff

-Any safeguarding concerns relating to Delivery Partners and their staff must be promptly reported to the UKES DSL who, with advice from corporate safeguarding, will submit a report to the Delivery Partner lead and will liaise with them or their safeguarding lead, to ensure that concerns are fully addressed and all relevant escalations to statutory authorities are completed.
+If there is a safeguarding concern relating to a Delivery Partner and their staff you should contact EDT's UKES Designated Safeguarding Lead (DSL), Gemma Bramley, Gbramley@edt.org who, with advice from corporate safeguarding, will submit a report in line with the Delivery Partner's escalation and reporting policy, to ensure that concerns are fully addressed and all relevant escalations to statutory authorities are completed.